1. Dinner for One

 “The same procedure as every year, James.”

-There are two versions floating around – the original which is shown every year in Germany and Denmark and a shorter Swiss one which is shown in Sweden.
-A former member of The Local's team once revealed he was made to watch it during his first New Year's celebrations in Sweden: “The Swede sat in stitches while everyone else stared blank-faced.
-It was the most awkward thing I've ever done.”
+There are two versions – the original which is shown in Germany and Denmark and a shorter Swiss one which is shown in Sweden.
+As one person told us: “The Swede sat in stitches while everyone else stared blank-faced.
+It was the most awkward thing I’ve ever done.”

 This year it will be shown at 7.45pm on SVT1.